 Instead, certain businesses view shared workspaces as suitable investments because, in addition to your office, you get free desks, swivel chairs, Wi-Fi, conference rooms, and kitchens stocked with coffee and tea.
 But once again, if you’re just looking at price, you can’t exactly call shared workspaces “cheap.”
 So, regardless of which space you choose, you should still plan on spending approximately $1,000 per employee per month.

-The high cost of renting office space suggests that unless you need the room, you should work from home in your business’s early stages.
-Countless successful companies were started in the owner’s home, mainly because it took months before they earned enough money to pay rent.
+The high cost of renting office space suggests that you should work from home in your business’s early stages unless you need the room.
+Countless successful companies were started in the owner’s home, mainly because it took months to earn enough money to pay rent.

 Every business uses some form of equipment.
 This includes office-based companies, which need computer monitors, wireless routers, etc. Nowadays, employees of young tech startups often use their personal computers as their work computers.
 In the past, the company had to pay for each employee’s desktop.
 It’s safe to say the tiny equipment bill of tech startups has made the idea of launching one dramatically more attractive.

 Most other industries, however, have pretty steep equipment bills.
-The notoriously massive startup costs of restaurants, for example, stem primarily from modern ovens, freezers, dishwashers, etc. You can find similarly outrageous equipment bills everywhere, from hair salons to doctor’s offices to auto repair shops.
+The notoriously massive startup costs of restaurants, for example, stem primarily from modern ovens, freezers, dishwashers, etc. Similarly, you can find outrageous equipment bills everywhere, from hair salons to doctor’s offices to auto repair shops.

-Aside from industry, your equipment bill depends on the size of your team and the different types of employees you have.
+Besides industry, your equipment bill depends on your team’s size and the different types of employees you have.
 At the very least, you will probably end up spending $5,000 to $150,000 on essential equipment.

 New businesses must provide exemplary customer satisfaction to get their foot in the door.
-It’s usually challenging for retail, wholesale, and distribution businesses to accomplish this without buying massive amounts of inventory.
+It’s usually challenging for retail, wholesale, and distribution businesses to accomplish this without buying massive inventory amounts.
 Such companies should plan to spend at least 25% of their overall budget on inventory, though that number will likely drop as the business grows.

 Heavily seasonal businesses should spend the most because they have shorter busy seasons.
-If they don’t take full advantage of surges in customer interest, they won’t make enough money to carry them through the upcoming slow season.
+If they don’t take full advantage of customer interest surges, they won’t make enough money to carry them through the upcoming slow season.
 And when customers need their products, they need them right away.
 Rather than waiting for your business to order out-of-stock merchandise, they’ll just find it somewhere else.

 This one depends on your industry.
 Some businesses can spend close to nothing on marketing in their early stages.
-Aside from email campaigns and social media, they don’t necessarily need other online marketing tools to attract customers.
-Many others, however, have to invest in paid advertising and video content to meet their industry’s standards.
+Aside from email campaigns and social media, they don’t need other online marketing tools to attract customers.
+However, many others have to invest in paid advertising and video content to meet their industry’s standards.
 B2B businesses, for example, must make themselves accessible to potential clients because the average person has likely never heard of them.

-But even members of the latter group can keep their marketing budget low by capitalizing on cheap marketing strategies.
+Nevertheless, even the latter group members can keep their marketing budget low by capitalizing on cheap marketing strategies.
 Here’s where that entrepreneurial creativity comes in handy.
 If you take the time to develop the right approach, the most economical marketing resources can promote your business just as effectively as the latest, most advanced options.
 So, unless your industry demands the use of paid advertising, you can undoubtedly draw tremendous attention to your business with less than 10% of your budget.

 Here are some low-cost marketing tools and strategies that can draw tremendous attention to new businesses: